Q: Where do you get your fish?

 Q: Why is the jerky so dry?

 A: The jerky is shelf-stable and has no artificial preservatives, so it has to be completely dried.
 It’s a great for hiking and camping, and many people like to keep it in their cars or offices for a quick high-protein snack.
+It's also fantastic added to a creamy soup or chowder!

 Q: How long does the canned salmon last and what is the salt content?